Pahang: Economy

 Historically, by the 19th century, Pahang's economy, like in ancient times, was still heavily dependent on the export of gold.
 Gold mines can be found from Bera to Jelai River river basin.
 Systematic mining started in 1889 during British protectorate, when the Raub Australian Gold mine was established.
 Extensive underground mining took place in the area and this continued until 1985 during which time the mine at Raub produced nearly 1 million ounces, 85% of the production of Peninsular Malaysia.
 Another important article of export was tin, which was also mined in a large scale.
 The tin ore production was primarily concentrated at Sungai Lembing, where during its heyday, the operations saw the excavation of deep shaft mines that were among the largest, longest and deepest in the world.
 The growth of the mining industry had a significant impact on Pahang's society and economy towards the end of the 19th century.
 Thousands of people were at work in the mines which places had, in consequence, become an important trading centres in the state.
-Once an important industry, the mining industry along with quarrying, now accounts only 1.6% of the total state GDP in 2016.
-Modern mining industry also include other minerals, in particular iron ore and bauxite.
-Pahang accounts for more than 70% of the Malaysia's estimated 109.1 million tonnes of bauxite reserves.
-Mining of the ore, used to make aluminium, surged in 2015 after neighbouring Indonesia prohibited the raw material from being sold overseas.
-China, instead, bought almost 21 million tonnes from Malaysia, valued at US$955.3 million.
-Pahang iron ore production is concentrated at small-scale mines scattered across the state.
-The low grade iron ores were consumed by the pipe-coating industry that supplied the oil and gas sector and cement plants, while the high grades were exported.
+Mining and quarrying generated RM744.30 million in revenue in 2024, contributing 0.9% to state GDP.
+Modern mining industry includes iron ore, gold, bauxite, and non-radioactive rare earth elements (NR-REE), with estimated state reserves of 2,706,250 tonnes.